 - Courses whose content may differ from section to section are listed as acceptable “with appropriate theme.”
 A complete list of applicable courses for each semester will be posted on the LSM site.

 - As in the primary major, up to two transfer courses may be applied to the LSM.
-One AP course may be used, but the combined number of transfer and AP courses may not exceed two.
+One AP and/or IB course may be used, but the combined number of transfer, and AP and/or IB courses may not exceed two.

 - Students may apply no more than two courses from their primary major to their LSM.
 However, no course may count towards both a minor and the LSM.